3mdeb/news-and-ideas/blog/content/post/2020-04-16-3mdeb-contrib-Q1.md

 1. [coreboot](https://coreboot.org/)

-    >  coreboot is an extended firmware platform that delivers a lightning fast
+    >  coreboot is an extended firmware framework that delivers a lightning fast
     >  and secure boot experience on modern computers and embedded systems.
 As
     >  an Open Source project it provides auditability and maximum control over
     >  technology.